andreseduardop/qsp/README.md

 ## Documentation

-You can find the project documentation here: https://deepwiki.com/andreseduardop/listy
+You can find the project documentation here: https://deepwiki.com/andreseduardop/qsp

-## Prerequisites
+## Prerequisites for loca Install

 Make sure these tools are installed on your development machine: